 - (a) Non-income producing security. - (h) An affiliated issuer, which may be considered one in which the fund owns 5% or more of the outstanding voting securities, or a company which is under common control.
-At period end, the aggregate values of the fund's investments in affiliated issuers and in unaffiliated issuers were \$30,323,177 and \$2,418,660,914, respectively. - (v) Affiliated issuer that is available only to investment companies managed by MFS.
-The rate quoted for the MFS Institutional Money Market Portfolio is the annualized seven-day yield of the fund at period end.
+At period end, the aggregate values of the fund's investments in affiliated issuers and in unaffiliated issuers were \$4,847,086 and \$1,213,941,305, respectively. - (I) A portion of this security is on loan.
+See Note 2 for additional information. - (v) Affiliated issuer that is available only to investment companies managed by MFS.
+The rate quoted for the MFS Institutional Money Market Portfolio is the annualized seven-day yield of the fund at period end. - (z) Restricted securities are not registered under the Securities Act of 1933 and are subject to legal restrictions on resale.
+These securities generally may be resold in transactions exempt from registration or to the public if the securities are subsequently registered.
+Disposal of these securities may involve time-consuming negotiations and prompt sale at an acceptable price may be difficult.
+The fund holds the following restricted securities: